digital-blueprint/dispatch-app/README.md

 - `dbp-qualified-signature-pdf-upload`
 - `dbp-official-signature-pdf-upload`

-You can find the documentation of these activities in the [qualified dualdelivery activities documentation](https://gitlab.tugraz.at/dbp/dual-delivery/dualdelivery/-/tree/master/src).
+You can find the documentation of these activities in the [qualified dispatch activities documentation](https://gitlab.tugraz.at/dbp/dual-delivery/dispatch/-/tree/master/src).

 ## Adapt app